openscad/openscad/README.md

 After that, follow the Compilation instructions below.

-### Building for newer Linux distributions

-First, make sure that you have development tools installed to get GCC.
-Then after you've cloned this git repository, use a package manager to download packages for the dependency libraries listed above.
-Convenience scripts are provided for some popular systems:

-    Ubuntu, Debian:    ./scripts/ubuntu-build-dependencies.sh
-    OpenSUSE:          ./scripts/opensuse-build-dependencies.sh
-    Fedora:            ./scripts/fedora-build-dependencies.sh

-Check your library versions to make sure they meet the minimum requirements listed above.
-After that follow the Compilation instructions below.

-### Building for older Linux or building without root access
+### Building for Linux/BSD

-First, make sure that you have development tools installed to get GCC.
-Then after you've cloned this git repository, run the script that sets up the environment variables.
+First, make sure that you have git installed.
+Then after you've cloned this git repository, run the script that attempts to download the dependency packages for your system:

+    ./scripts/uni-get-dependencies.sh

+This will get the majority of necessary packages, although your particular system may require you to manually install some.
+After installing dependencies, check their versions.
+You can run this script to help you:

+    ./scripts/check-dependencies.sh

+If some of yours are out of date, you can build newer versions automatically into $HOME/openscad_deps with the following commands:

     source ./scripts/setenv-linbuild.sh

-Then run the script to download & compile all the prerequisite libraries above:

     ./scripts/linux-build-dependencies.sh

-Then add LD_LIBRARY_PATH=$HOME/openscad_deps to your ~/.bashrc After that, follow the Compilation instructions below.
+    ./scripts/check-dependencies.sh

+This may take several hours.
+If successfull, follow the Compilation instructions below.
+If not, file an 'issue' on the OpenSCAD github.

 ### Building for Windows